scottwb/octopress/source/projects/savelovegive/index.markdown

   * Architecture that allowed us to scale from 10 hits-per-hour to tens of thousands of hits per minute, in under a minute when the first news story hit the airwaves.
   * Built custom measurement and analysis tools to help steer the product roadmap.
   * Full stack implementation of the web app - Rails, HTML5, CSS, Javascript, etc.
-  * Custom continuous deployment and high-availabilty mechanisms.
+  * Custom continuous deployment and high-availability mechanisms.
-  * Technical liason to charity partners, designing architecture to allow them to be easily plugged in to our system.
+  * Technical liaison to charity partners, designing architecture to allow them to be easily plugged in to our system.
   * Implemented MapReduce-based analytics.
   * Implemented data validation toolset.
   * Fully automated DevOps infrastructure.